Contributions: Christine Battersby

 Judith Butler is Maxine Elliot Professor in the Departments of Rhetoric and Comparative Literature at the University of California, Berkeley.
 Her most recent book is The Force of Nonviolence.

 By (author) Adriana Cavarero

 Adriana Cavarero is Professor of Political Philosophy at the University of Verona.
 Her most recent book is Inclinations: A Critique of Rectitude.

 Contributions: Simona Forti

 By (author) Bonnie Honig

 Bonnie Honig is Nancy Duke Lewis Professor of Modern Culture and Media (MCM) and Political Science at Brown University.
-She is also Affiliated Research Professor at the American Bar Foundation, Chicago.
-Her most recent books are Antigone, Interrupted; Emergency Politics: Paradox, Law, Democracy; and, as co-editor, Politics, Theory, and Film: Critical Encounters with Lars von Trier.
+Her most recent book is Public Things: Democracy in Disrepair.

 Timothy J. Huzar is an Associate Researcher at the Centre for Memory, Narrative and Histories, University of Brighton.

 Clare Woodford is Director of the Critical Theory strand of the Centre for Applied Philosophy, Politics, and Ethics at the University of Brighton.
 She is the author of Disorienting Democracy: Politics of Emancipation.